 Hazel Alder Live Stakes - Alnus Serrulata

-Hazel Alder Live Stakes are a wonderful mix between a dark forest green and a lime green color, giving a slightly more diverse green.
-This plant also will bloom in spring and throughout summer producing reddish green flowers and brown fruit that has a cone-shaped appearance with ridged winged texture.
-The fruit will not be ready until late fall; it will be known that it is ready because the fruit will look similar to a pinecone.
+Hazel Alder Live Stakes are a beautiful mix between dark forest green and a lime green color, giving a slightly more different green.
+This plant also will bloom in spring and throughout summer producing reddish-green flowers and brown fruit that has a cone-shaped appearance with ridged winged texture.
+The fruit will not be ready until late fall; it will be known that it is prepared to because the fruit will look similar to a pinecone.
 The leaves themselves are flat with a rough texture.
 Between all the colors during bloom, this is one beautiful plant that can be found near streams, ponds, and beside rivers, or even in peoples’ yards.
-The colors give a diverse effect with neutral colors making it perfect for almost any landscape.
+The colors give a different effect with neutral colors making it perfect for almost any landscape.

-Unknown to many Hazel Alder Live Stakes have been known also to be used as a medicine to assist with childbirth.
-Another aspect that makes this plant unique is that it can retain nitrogen from the soil, which means it can also grow in less fertile soil!
-This plant will not do well in wind or ice though and will obtain damage easily, so extra care will be needed in colder climates.
+Unknown to many Hazel Alder Live Stakes have also been known to be used as a medicine to assist with childbirth.
+Another aspect that makes this plant unique is that it can retain nitrogen from the soil, which means it can also grow in the less fertile soil!
+This plant will not do well in wind or ice though and will obtain damage easily so that extra care will be needed in colder climates.

-It takes approximately 10 years for this shrub to mature.
-At maturity it stands about eight to fifteen feet tall.
-Its leaves are dark green and elliptical in shape with vertical veins running parallel across its 2 to 4 inch length.
-The back of the leaves are a lighter green with a hairy surface.
+It takes approximately ten years for this shrub to mature.
+At maturity, it stands about eight to fifteen feet tall.
+Its leaves are dark green and elliptical with vertical veins running parallel across its 2 to 4-inch length.
+The back of the leaves is a lighter green with a hairy surface.
 The leaf's edge is wavy.
-The dark green leaves are set off by the shrub's smooth trunk, which is covered in a thin bark of a dark gray brown color.
+The dark green leaves are set off by the shrub's smooth trunk, which is covered in a thin bark of a dark gray-brown color.

-The Hazel alder requires full or partial exposure to sun.
+The Hazel alder requires full or partial exposure to the sun.
 Some plants are female, some male and still some are monoecious, producing both flowers and catkins.
 In the spring it is one of the first plants to flower, producing small red female flowers and moderately long male yellow-brown catkins each spring.
-After the female trees are pollinated, the catkins change to a woody structure like a pine cone.
+After the female trees are fertilized, the catkins change to a wooden structure like a pine cone.
 In the fall, because the tree is deciduous and sheds its leaves.

-The Hazel alder offers food to birds, deer and humans as the catkins are eaten by humans and are a good source of protein.
-The alder is a source for wood, often used to make guitars.
-It is also used to make herbal medicine when the bark is boiled to make a tea to treat diarrhea, coughs, sore mouths, birth pains and toothaches.
+The Hazel alder offers food to birds, deer, and humans as the catkins are eaten by humans and are an excellent source of protein.
+The alder is a source of wood, often used to make guitars.
+It is also used to make herbal medicine when the bark is boiled to make a tea to treat diarrhea, coughs, sore mouths, birth pains, and toothaches.